hendrtd/engr-1110/docs/term/202420-2024-spring/project/project.md

   Here is an example resource for Haiti:
   [https://www.kaggle.com/datasets/thedevastator/haiti-health-facilities-locations](https://www.kaggle.com/datasets/thedevastator/haiti-health-facilities-locations)

-These are just examples, and your team is free to propose any reasonable project focus that falls within the overall theme for the semester of *Visualizing Global Issues*.
+These are just examples, and your team is free to propose any reasonable project that falls within the overall theme for the semester.

 Here are a few freely accessible datasets that you may find useful.